 There are just eight toppings to choose from (none of which break the £10 mark).
 Our pick is the Tuscan fennel sausage with tomato sugo, mozzarella and extra virgin olive oil.

-It may not be a restaurant, but there’s no way we were leaving out Glasgow’s Tantrum.
 The brainchild of Iain Baillie (a former pastry chef at The Fat Duck) and his wife, Annika, Tantrum opened the doors to its permanent site in December 2015 and is a short walk from Kelvingrove Art Gallery and Museum.

 Fried in rapeseed oil in small batches, the doughnuts are always super-fresh and either filled or topped with homemade custards, fondants and jams; choose from flavours like pistachio custard, chocolate and hazelnut, vanilla crème brûlée or classic raspberry.
 Grab one to take-away, or settle in with a milkshake or coffee.